skrodahl/NewTon/i-ching/IDEAS.md

 > Guardrail when picking from this list: does it make the device feel more like a **cursed object you
 > found in a drawer**, or just like a gimmick?
 Keep the former.

+> **The design principle.** The device is annoyingly helpful — it keeps trying, sincerely, while
+> failing at actually helping.
+It behaves like a calculator should, but twisted.
+It is a calculator.
+> Not a chatbot, not a game, not a storytelling engine. **No chat mode.
+No story mode.
+No achievement
+> system.
+No NPC dialogue.** The device has total freedom within severely restricted boundaries: it
+> can do anything a cheap 1980s calculator could do, and nothing else.
+The quirks are not the device
+> breaking character — they are the device *succeeding at its idea of helping*.
+The silent π
+> correction isn't a joke; it's the firmware fixing your typo.
+The "Cannot Operate on Soup" isn't
+> a punchline; it's an error message.
+The calibration notice isn't a gag; it's aftermarket policy.
+> Sirius Cybernetics products keep trying; their failures are sincere.

 > **Status convention**: items marked **✅** have been implemented.
 The canonical "what exists"
 > record is [QUIRKS-AND-EASTER-EGGS.md](QUIRKS-AND-EASTER-EGGS.md); IDEAS preserves the brainstorm
 > trail (including the considered-and-rejected) so future-you can see what was on the table.